-While the challenges faced by China dominate headlines, there are numerous bright spots.
-India, Indonesia, Taiwan and South Korea provide compelling exposure to growth themes in the region.
-They are also demonstrating evidence of dividend growth with areas such as Indonesian banks, firms exposed to South Korean corporate reform and Taiwanese technology firms providing high and growing dividends.
-If the recent stabilisation in China's macroeconomic data turns into something more positive, this, along with potential interest rate cuts in the second half of 2024, could provide a further boost to Asian markets.
+While the challenges faced by China have been dominating headlines, there are numerous bright spots and India, Indonesia, Taiwan and South Korea provide strong exposure to growth themes in the region.

+Companies in these countries are also demonstrating evidence of dividend growth with areas such as Indonesian banks, firms exposed to South Korean corporate reform and Taiwanese technology firms providing high and growing dividends.
+If the recent stimulus measures in China manage to spur industrial and consumption activity, then we think this, along with interest rate cuts in the second half of 2024, may provide a further boost to Asian markets.

-The economic growth differential between Asia and the rest of the world remains wide and valuations continue to be attractive to us.
-We are observing significant opportunities to accumulate quality companies which have been growing their earnings and increasing their dividends across many of our markets.
-The outlook for dividends in the region remains robust as positive free cash flow generation, alongside the strength of balance sheets - with record cash being held by companies - provide a strong backdrop across a number of sectors and markets across the Far East.
+The economic growth differential between Asia and the rest of the world remains wide and valuations continue to be attractive in our view.
+As such, we are observing significant opportunities to accumulate quality companies that have been growing their earnings and increasing their dividends across many of our markets.
+The outlook for dividends in the region remains robust as positive free cash flow generation, alongside the strength of balance sheets - with record cash being held by corporates - provide a strong backdrop across a number of sectors and markets across the region.